 LED Light Bulbs: An Evolving Product

-LED technology is continuing to grow and will most likely become the market dominator – the U.S has already banned the production of 100-watt incandescent bulbs and plans to stop production of bulbs generating above 40 watts of energy by 2014.
+LED technology – specifically with LED light bulbs – is continuing to grow and will most likely become the market dominant – the U.S has already banned the production of 100-watt incandescent bulbs and plans to stop production of bulbs generating above 40 watts of energy by 2014.
 More and more companies are working on new and improved LED light bulbs, trying to finally replace the energy-draining incandescent bulbs for good.
 Firefly LED Lighting is one of those businesses that are pushing forward with their production of energy-efficient lighting.

 The Austin, Texas company is the only U.S based LED manufacturer and its products surpass the top two challenges in the LED market: light output and early failure.
 Firefly LEDs last 5 times longer than rival LEDs and generate more light.
 One of the very special things about Firefly LED is that as LED technology presses onward (changing rapidly and evolving like most technology does) Firefly’s lamps are readily upgradeable by modifying the driver chip and the LED circuit board.